Itinerary: Riviera dei Fiori, Savona, Spotorno, Finale Ligure, Alassio, Cervo, San Remo, Ventimiglia

 Riviera dei Fiori was discovered in the late nineteenth century by the British people, who contributed to the development of tourism and to the establishment of many seaside resorts.

 Moving away from the sea, the surrounding hills are home to beautiful Medieval villages that were built to protect the coast against the Saracen invasions.
-In fact, many people from the coast have fled towards the mountains, where they have built strongholds consisted of houses clustered around the castle and the church.
+In fact, many people from the coast have fled towards the mountains, where they have built strongholds consisting of houses clustered around the castle and the church.
 These Medieval villages are still well preserved so you can stroll along their narrow and steep picturesque streets.

 Now, let's discover the main towns and villages along the Riviera dei Fiori.
-The coastline here is rather jagged since in many points the steep mountains' slopes fall directly into the blue sea offering spectacular panoramic views and a great scenic drive.
+The coastline here is rather jagged since at many points the steep mountains' slopes fall directly into the blue sea offering spectacular panoramic views and a great scenic drive.

-Let's start from Savona.
-It has an old historic center with narrow streets and the tourist harbor called La Vecchia Darsena.
-The civil and military monuments to be visited are the twelfth-century Torre del Brandale, the fourteenth-century Torre Leon Pancaldo, the Fortress of Priamar, Palazzo della Rovere (built in the late fifteenth century).
+Let's start with Savona.
+It has an old historic center with narrow streets and a tourist harbor called La Vecchia Darsena.
+The civil and military monuments to be visited are the twelfth-century Torre del Brandale, the fourteenth-century Torre Leon Pancaldo, the Fortress of Priamar, and Palazzo della Rovere (built in the late fifteenth century).
 Do not miss some remarkable churches, such as the Cathedral of the Assumption and Oratorio di Nostra Signora di Castello.

 The village of Spotorno (pic n°2) is located about twenty miles south of Savona.
 Here, the tourism industry began to develop in the early twentieth century.
 You can enjoy beautiful views of Spotorno Bay and the Island of Bergeggi.